 New York

-the economic and true current media fashion capital of the world.
+The first stop we will be making on our journey through modern fashion is in the great city of New York.
+New York is considered the economic and true current media fashion capital of the world.
 The city has a longstanding tradition of excellence and creativity in design and is an important historical center of artistic fashion design for many years.

-era Wang
+Vera Wang

 Vera Wang is a very successful, New York City-native designer.
 Wang began her design career in 1989 with the opening of the Vera Wang Bridal House, designing a signature collection of streamlined and sophisticated bridal wear.
 Vera Wang launched a ready-to-wear (RTW) line in 2004.
 Decorative, feminine, and artsy-intellectual, Wang favors the long and lean, with a keen interest in silhouette and a passion for the sheer and textural.
 Wang is perhaps best known for her romanticism.
 Whimsical and feminine without looking saccharine, luxurious materials get worked and finessed with a singular flourish.
 Wang’s designs are often adored for the sophistication and elegance that they are created with.
 This style may root from her many intensive years of training as a professional figure skater.
 She draws her exquisite perfections from the poise and beauty that an ice skater must posses.
 With a heavy interest in history, Wang looks to all sorts of outlets as inspiration.
 She has even admitted to analyzing history from czarist Russia to Ancient Rome as muses for her collections.